International Confederation of Free Trade Unions: History

 American Federation of Labor delegates to the ICFTU's founding conference in London, 1949.

 (L-R): George McGregor Harrison, Jay Lovestone, George Meany, William C. Doherty, Matthew Woll, William Green, Henry Rutz, David Dubinsky, George P. Delaney, James A. Brownlow, Irving Brown and Taylor Buchanan.

 In 1949, early in the Cold War, alleging Communist domination of the WFTU's central institutions, a large number of non-communist national trade union federations (including the U.S. Congress of Industrial Organizations (CIO), the British TUC, the French FO, the Italian CISL and the Spanish UGT) seceded and created the rival ICFTU at a conference in London attended by representatives of nearly 48 million members in 53 countries.

 Throughout its existence, the ICFTU had internal disputes over what approach to hold to communism.

 From the 1950s the ICFTU actively recruited new members from the developing regions of first Asia and subsequently Africa.
 Following the collapse of Communist party government in the Soviet Union and eastern Europe, the Federation's membership has risen steeply from 87 million in 1988 and 100 million in 1992, as trade union federations from former Soviet bloc countries joined the ICFTU.

-In 1975 former CIA agent Philip Agee revealed in his book "Inside the Company: CIA Diary" that the ICFTU was a "Labor center set up and controlled by the CIA to oppose the World Federation of Trade Unions (WFTU)."
+In 1975 former CIA agent Philip Agee claimed in his book "Inside the Company: CIA Diary" that the ICFTU was a "Labor center set up and controlled by the CIA to oppose the World Federation of Trade Unions (WFTU)."

 The ICFTU was formally dissolved on 31 October 2006 when it merged with the World Confederation of Labour (WCL) to form the International Trade Union Confederation (ITUC).